Operation Napoleon

-Operation Napoleon (sometimes with subtitle Frozen Conspiracy, Napóleonsskjölin) is an Icelandic thriller film directed by Óskar Þór Axelsson, starring Vivian Ólafsdóttir, Jack Fox and Iain Glen.
+Operation Napoleon (sometimes with subtitle Frozen Conspiracy, Napóleonsskjölin) is a 2023 Icelandic thriller film directed by Óskar Þór Axelsson, starring Vivian Ólafsdóttir, Jack Fox and Iain Glen.
 It is based on Arnaldur Indriðason's best selling book of the same name.

 Plot

 The film tells the story of Kristín, an ambitious lawyer who is drawn into an unexpected sequence of events when her brother stumbles upon a World War II plane wreck on top of Vatnajökull.